trip-sketch/tripsketch/README.md

-echo "# 🚀 Tripsketch Backend Project
+# 🚀 Tripsketch Backend Project

 Welcome to the **Tripsketch Backend Server** built with **Spring Boot**!